Hints and Tips

 You can bond epoxy resin to a cured epoxy laminate or polyester laminate.
 You cannot bond laminating resin to a cured epoxy laminate.

-To thin brush gelcoat add wax in styrene to make it sprayable.
+To thin brush gelcoat add in Styrene Monomer up to a maximum of 5% by volume to make it sprayable.

 Citrus clean is a new product able to clean almost anything such as fibreglass, resin, epoxy and even silicone spills!
 It is a great multi purpose cleaning agent.